robinlafage/Information_Retrieval/Assignment 1/README.md

 ### Options
 - -h, --help : Show help message and exit.
 - -m, --minimumTokenLength MINIMUMTOKENLENGTH : The minimum length of a token to be indexed.
 Default value is 1.
 - -s, --stopWordsFile STOPWORDSFILE : The path to the file containing the stop words.
-Default value is the file `stop_words.txt` in the root directory of the project.
+Default value is None (no stop words).
 - -a, --allowedCharactersFile ALLOWEDCHARACTERSFILE : The path to the file containing the allowed characters.
-Default value is the file `allowed_characters.txt` in the root directory of the project.
+Default value is None (only letters are allowed).
 - --normalizeToLower, --no-normalizeToLower : Normalize or not all tokens to lowercase.
 Default value is True.
 - --stemming, --no-stemming : Stem or not all tokens.
 Default value is True.